-- Pain at the side of your wrist under the base of your thumb.
-Moving your thumb can increase this pain.
+- Pain at the side of your wrist, under the base of your thumb.
+Moving your thumb can make this pain worse.

 - Wrist pain that has spread into your forearm and thumb.

-- Mild swelling, redness, or warmth at your wrist.
+- Mild (slight) swelling, redness, or warmth at your wrist.